xw89/group-assignment-1/README.md

 GP_Assignment_A_1st.tex is draft 1 of the latex document, combined with revsymb4-1.sty and revtex4-1.cls.
 GP_Assignment_A_1st.pdf is the generated pdf file.

 GP_Assignment_A_2nd.tex is draft 2 of latex document.
 Problem 1 is finished.

+GP_Assignment_A_Presentation.tex and associated files are the presentation.
+Problem 1 mostly done, 2 and 3 need more work.